shahinmg/melt_lake_datacube/README.md

 ## Thoughts on improvements
 I tried to make a GPU native version using cupy-xarray `cupy_xarray_test.ipynb`, which is not working as of now.
 We should also try to speed things up for when we scale up.
 Some thoughts might be to use the `cohorts` method in the group by.
 More on that is [here](https://flox.readthedocs.io/en/latest/user-stories/climatology.html).

+We also need to verify some lakes with optical imagery to see what is actually hapening in the visible spectrum as well.